-We are conscious stewards of the incredible gifts of nature, including animals, land, air and water.
-We are committed to responsible ESG practices that include climate change resilience, conservation of natural resources, pollution prevention, exploration of regenerative agricultural practices and reduction of waste, as evidenced by our short- and medium-term ESG goals.
-At ECS, we have put this commitment to work by investing in a number of energy and water efficiency features, including regular water recirculation, bioretention features, LEED Silver design (pursuing certification with U.S. Green Building Council) and a solar array expected to be completed in 2023.
+We recognize the importance of the environment as one of our stakeholders and are cognizant of the impact of our operations on animals, land, air and water.
+We are committed to responsible environmental practices that include climate change resilience, conservation of natural resources, pollution prevention, exploration of regenerative agricultural practices and reduction of waste.
+At Egg Central Station, we have put this commitment to work by investing in a number of energy and water efficiency features, including regular water recirculation, bioretention features, LEED Gold certification for our most recent expansion of the facility and a solar array.